Durant, Oklahoma: Parks and recreation

-Less than 15 mi away, Lake Texoma has between 8–10 million visitors every year and is the 12th largest lake in the United States, and also one of the largest reservoirs in the country, contributing to Durant's economic and population growth.
+Less than 15 mi away, Lake Texoma has 8–10 million visitors every year and is the 12th-largest lake in the United States, contributing to Durant's economic and population growth.

 Government

 Durant is governed by a council-manager form of municipal government.
 The city manager is the administrative leader of the government and is appointed by the city council.
 The city's ceremonial head is the mayor, who is a voting member of the council with limited administrative power.

 The current interim city manager is Rick Rumsey, who replaced Lisa Taylor in a council vote.
 The current mayor is Martin Tucker.
-The city is divided into four wards with a member of the city council from each.
-There is also an at-large city council member.
+The city is divided into four wards with a member of the city council from each, with also an at-large city council member.
 The current mayor also represents Ward 1.

+Durant sits within the 9th council district of the Choctaw Nation, and is represented by Republican James Dry, first elected in 2017.

 Education

 Higher

 Durant is home to Southeastern Oklahoma State University, which has about 5,200 enrolled students.
-It is the only university in Oklahoma to offer a Master of Science in Aviation and Space.
-Southeastern Oklahoma State University offers degrees through its Aviation Sciences Institute, the largest aviation program in the state.
-The main campus in Durant has facilities at the airport to support flight training and facilities on campus to facilitate the management options in business, maintenance, safety, and security.
-The institute offers the undergraduate management degrees as well as the Master of Science degree in Aerospace Administration & Logistics.
+It is the only university in Oklahoma to offer a master of science in aviation and space.
+The university offers degrees through its Aviation Sciences Institute, the largest aviation program in the state.
+The main campus in Durant has facilities at the airport to support flight training and facilities on campus for management options in business, maintenance, safety, and security.
+The institute offers the undergraduate management degrees and the master of science degree in aerospace administration and logistics.

-Southeastern Oklahoma State University also offers a doctoral degree, Ed.D., in Applied Educational Studies with the Aviation and Space Science specialization and a Graduate Certificate in Aviation Security.
+Southeastern Oklahoma State University also offers a doctoral degree (DBA) in business administration.